-Riddle’s quiz maker has built in social sharing – now your quiz takers can easily share their quiz results on Facebook, Messenger, Twitter, WhatsApp, and LinkedIn.
-All that social virality makes your quizzes powerful viral marketing and content tools – as AdWeek points out, quizzes are the most shared content online.
+Riddle’s online quiz maker has built-in social sharing.
+Now your quiz takers can easily share their quiz results on Facebook, Messenger, Twitter, WhatsApp, and LinkedIn.
+All that social virality makes your quizzes powerful viral marketing and content tools.
+As AdWeek points out, quizzes are the most shared content online.

-Next, we’ve made sharing of Riddles more personal and unique – connecting each share message with your user’s results.
+Next, we’ve made sharing of Riddles more personal and unique.
+You can now connect each share message with your user’s results.

 This has a HUGE positive impact on virality and social sharing.

-On average – we’ve found about anywhere up to 10% of visitors share their quiz results on social media (a good average is 3-4%).
-It doesn’t sounds like a lot – but that’s high quality, free traffic – all coming back to your site to get their own results and continue the viral conversation with their friends.
+On average, we’ve found up to 10% of visitors share their quiz results on social media (a good average is 3-4%).
+It doesn’t sound like a lot – but that’s high quality, free traffic.
+And they’re all coming back to your site for their own results and to continue the viral conversation with their friends.